ChuyingHe/ChuyingHe.github.io/docs/cloud/openshift/do280/08_application_security.md

 ```

 !!! info "Schedule specificiation in CronJob"
-    The schedule specification for Kubernetes cron jobs is derived from the specification in Linux cron job.
+    The schedule specification for Kubernetes cron jobs is derived from the specification in Linux cron job

     ```bash
     # Example cron job definition: